 Many years later, I work in the field of Mental Health and Addiction.
 Had he gone to a dual diagnosis treatment center he would have been diagnosed bi-polar and put on mood stabilising medication.
 Unfortunately, there weren’t any co-occurring rehab facilities back then.
 For him it was multiple detox attempts, failure and hopelessness, until he couldn’t take it any more.

-I like to think if he had the right help, he would have made it.
+I like to think if he had found the right help, he would have made it.
 And if he did, he might tell you this…